civicrm/civicrm-user-guide/docs/email/set-up.md

     contents of the box into a page on your website.
 Website visitors will be able to sign up to your mailing lists on this page.

-Alternatively, for Wordpress you can display the form publicly by using a shortcode.
+Alternatively, for WordPress you can display the form publicly by using a shortcode.
 On any Wordpress Page, click the **CiviCRM** button above the editor.
 For **Page Type** select **Profile**.
 On the next drop-down that appears, select the name of the profile that you have created.
 Select **Edit** on the radio button option just below the drop-downs, so that you give users access to edit data in your database (i.e. to add their email address and name to your database).
 Click **Insert Form** and the shortcode will be added to the editor.

 ### Using a Webform (Drupal)